-The Defendant was an employee of a large multi-national corporation and was accused of Obtaining Money by Deception & Theft.
+The Defendant was an employee of a large multi-national corporation and was accused of Obtaining Money by Deception and Theft.
 The Prosecution’s evidence was examined by Fields Associates as well as a Prosecution instructed expert.
 Though initially disputed by the Prosecution expert, it was eventually conceded that the digital evidence provided by the Prosecution had not been created in a manner that adhered to the necessary guidelines.
-The results of the investigation involved a review and amendment to the company’s management of staff payment procedures.
+The results of the investigation brought about a review of and amendment to the company’s management of staff payment procedures.

 International Car Manufacturer